 The story of dynamical systems is grounded in the notion of bidirectionality and feedback: processes do not just flow in one direction, but often compute values \textit{going forward} and compute some notion of \textit{feedback} or \textit{rewards} going backward.
 In order of increasing generality, this is captured by lenses, optics, and mixed optics.
 In this paper we proceed with the latter notion and invoke special cases as needed.

 \begin{definition}[{Optics, \cite[Def.
-2.1]{ProfunctorOptics}}] Given a monoidal category $\Ma$ acting on categories $\Ca, \Da$ through actions we both denote with $\action$ be two $\Ma$-actegories, we can define the category $\Optic[\action,\action]{\Ca, \Da}$ whose objects are pair of sets and whose hom-sets are defined by the following coend
+2.1]{ProfunctorOptics}}] Given a monoidal category $\Ma$ acting on categories $\Ca, \Da$ through actions we both denote with $\action$ be two $\Ma$-actegories, we can define the category $\Optic[\action,\action]{\Ca, \Da}$ whose objects are pairs of objects of $\Ca$ and $\Da$, and whose hom-sets are defined by the following coend

 \end{definition}